2015 Pacific Games: Mascot

-The official mascot for the 2015 games, 'Tura the Kokomo', was designed by a 13-year-old boy named Taka Seigori from Tubuseria, a motuan village - located 30 minutes drive from Port Moresby.
+The official mascot for the 2015 games, 'Tura the Kokomo', was designed by a 13-year-old boy named Taka Seigori from Tubusereia, a motuan village - located 30 minutes drive from Port Moresby.
 'Tura the Kokomo' depicts a modern, cheeky and funny Hornbill - known in Papua New Guinea as a 'Kokomo'.
 The bird is known to possess the attributes of friendliness and cheekiness.
 Colours seen on the crown of 'Tura the Kokomo' are the colours of the 2015 Pacific Games logo.